CDC Dress Code

 5. A plain brown or black belt.
 No decorative belt buckles.
 Belts must be cinched at all times.

 6. Tennis shoes must be worn and laced and tied at all times.
-ONLY TENNIS SHOES.
+Vans with laces are acceptable.

 7. Students will check in jackets, sweaters, etc. upon arrival to the building.
 Students may not use jackets during the day in the building.

-10. Jewelry is not allowed, including decorative hair fasteners, spacers, posts, piercings, or belt buckles.
-(Exception: simple functional wristwatches not to include smartwatches (APPLE watch, etc)).
+9. Jewelry is not allowed, including decorative hair fasteners, spacers, posts, piercings, or belt buckles.
+(Exception: simple functional wristwatches not to include smartwatches (APPLE watch, etc).

-11. Hats, skull caps, hoods, beanies or any other type of head coverings are not permitted.
+10. Hats, skull caps, hoods, beanies or any other type of head coverings are not permitted in the building.

-14. Tattoos may not be exposed while in attendance at CDC.
-It is the parent/student’s responsibility to cover the tattoos daily BEFORE loading the bus and for students to keep them covered all day.
+13. Tattoos must be covered while in attendance at CDC.
+It is the parent/student’s responsibility to cover the tattoos daily BEFORE entering the building.
+Students may bring a cover to CDC that is left daily so it is available for them during their stay.

 Parents and guardians may be called to substitute appropriate clothing or remove their child from school if their child is in violation of the dress code.
-If it is a repeated problem, the student may not be allowed to board the bus.
 Note: The Principal, on a case-by-case basis, will approve Dress Code exceptions for physical problems.